 This unit deals with various activities required in a plantation site during plantation operation whether by seed or by transplants.
 Such activities are common to both.
 Further, advantages of artificial regeneration and natural regeneration are explained.
 The choice between natural and artificial regeneration is governed by the certain considerations like risk of soil deterioration, crop composition, crop quality, risk of damage by pests, time factor and costs.
 However, there is no thumb rule to decide as which method of regeneration to be adopted.
 The choice should be made keeping in view the above factors in consideration.
 At last, a brief about exotics has been given.
 The purpose of plantation of exotics is that in certain cases indigenous species cannot meet the fast growing requirement of industrial timber or any specific requirement of a forest area.
 However, exotics are normally discouraged as they pose negative impacts in the ecosystems and also pose threat to the native species.
-However, exotics may be selected for plantation after considering certain points that such species serve well than indigenous ones, better suited to climate, and must be more valuable than the indigenous species.
+However, exotics may be selected for plantation after considering certain points that such species serve better than an indigenous ones, better suited to climate, and must be more valuable than the indigenous species.

-- 1. L. S. Khanna, Principles and Practice of Silviculture, Dehra Dun: Milton Book Company, 1999. - 2.
-B. Lal, Indian Silviculture, Dehra Dun: Jugal Kishore & Co , 1967. - 3.
-R. Ghosh, Handbook of Afforestation Techique, Dehradun: FRI College, 1976. - 4.
-R. Prakash, Plantation and Nursery Techniques of Forest Trees, Dehradun: International Book Distributors, 2007. - 5.
-W. G. Directorate of Forests, Silviculture of trees and Silviculture Systems, 2016.
+- L. S. Khanna, Principles and Practice of Silviculture, Dehra Dun: Milton Book Company , 1999. - [2] A. B. Lal, Indian Silviculture, Dehra Dun: Jugal Kishore & Co , 1967. - [3] R. Ghosh, Handbook of Afforestation Techique, Dehradun: FRI College, 1976. - [4] R. Prakash, Plantation and Nursery Techniques of Forest Trees, Dehradun: International Book Distributors, 2007. - [5] W. G. Directorate of Forests, Silviculture of trees and Silviculture Systems, 2016.

-Unit 10: Tending operations
+Unit 8: Tending operations- Intermediate cuttings

+- 8.0 Introduction

-- 10.0 Learning Objectives
+- 8.1 Learning Objectives

-- 10.1 Introduction

-- 10.2 Concept and definitions
+- 8.2 Concept and definitions

-- 10.3 Need of tending operations and time of application
+- 8.3 Need of tending operations and time of application

-- 10.3.1 Tending of forests during early growth
+- 8.3.1.
+Tending of forests during early growth

-- 10.3.2 Tending of forests in fully stocked forests (after early growth period)
+- 8.3.2.
+Tending of forests in fully stocked forests (after early growth period)

-- 10.3.3 Time of tending operations
+- 8.3.3 Time of tending operations

-- 10.4 Types of tending operations
+- 8.4 Types of tending operations

-- 10.4.1 Weeding and Cleaning
+- 8.4.1 Weeding and Cleaning

-- 10.4.2 Liberation cuttings
+- 8.4.2 Liberation cuttings

-- 10.4.3 Improvement and Salvage cutting
+- 8.4.3 Improvement and Salvage cutting

-- 10.4.4 Thinning
+- 8.4.4 Thinning

-- 10.4.5 Pruning
+- 8.4.5 Pruning

-- References